kiarie404/Events/29-July-2025- Pointer-Provenance/src/strict_provenance.md

 let my_raw_pointer_with_provenance = create_pointer (raw_address, provenance_instance_for_x);
 ```

-Why is it important to be able to define Provenance?
+Why is it important to be able to define Provenance without the help of references?
 Because there are times when you cannot create a reference, eg when dealing with MMIO